richarah/alproot/README.md

 # infernal-env

-A chroot+fakeroot env that may be brought up from nothing but:
+A chroot+fakeroot env that may be brought up from nothing but the following:
 - wget
 - tar
 - Bourne shell (sh)